Books & Other Offerings

 THE SECRET HISTORY OF CARNIVAL TALK

 Part memoir, part cultural history, part linguistic exploration, The Secret History of Carnival Talk traces the evolution of this curious manner of speech from its origins on the midway to its use by wrestlers, rappers and children at play.
 The text is accompanied by 30 fascinating photographs of a Depression-era travelling carnival, taken by the author’s grandfather.
-Dedicated website includes book trailer, a video documenting the permutations of the cant, and a Carny translator.
-Also available: a set of 10 postcards of photos from the book.
+Dedicated website includes a video documenting the permutations of the cant.
+Available with a set of 10 postcards of photos from the book.